-• For Lime Curd, use the same recipe but substitute 1 cup bottled lime juice and 1⁄4 cup fresh lime zest for the lemon juice and zest.
+• For Lime Curd, use the same recipe but substitute 1 cup bottled lime juice and 1⁄2 cup fresh lime zest for the lemon juice and zest.

-Drying Citrus Dried Citrus
+Drying Citrus

-Prep Time: 20 Minutes
+Dried Citrus

-Bake Time: 6 Hours
+Prep Time: 20 Minutes Bake Time: 6 Hours

-- 1. Preheat oven to 150° F. - 2.
-Wash the citrus fruit and cut into uniform slices, about 1/8"- 1/4" thick. - 3.
+- 1. Preheat oven to 150°F. - 2.
+Wash the citrus fruit and cut into uniform slices, about 1⁄2- to 1⁄4-inch thick. - 3.
 Arrange on a baking tray over two paper towels to absorb the juices and continue layering the paper towels and fruit in a stack. - 4.
 To bake, arrange the slices in a single layer on a baking sheet lined with parchment paper. - 5.
 After 3 hours, place a sheet of parchment paper over the citrus slices and cover with another baking sheet.
 Hold both baking sheets together and flip so that the citrus slices bake evenly on both sides. - 6.
 Return to the oven for another 3 hours or until dried; they should be bendable and no juice should come out.
+Alternate technique: dry the slices in a dehydrator at 130°F for 16-18 hours, flipping several times for an even dry.